Consumer Advisory Council By-laws

 ARTICLE I. NAME

-The name of this body shall be the Community Advisory Council (CAC) of the University of Kentucky Human Development Institute, a University Center for Excellence.
+The name of this body shall be the Consumer Advisory Council (CAC) of the University of Kentucky Human Development Institute, a University Center for Excellence.

 ARTICLE II.
 PURPOSE

-The mission of the Consumer Advisory Council is: To strengthen the work of the Human Development Institute by giving advisement and direction to the HDI, advocating for systems change, assisting with evaluation of HDI effectiveness, reviewing and assisting in the development of HDI proposals, and sharing information about the HDI with others.
-The Consumer Advisory Council officers are individuals with disabilities and/or family members.
-The Council is strongly committed to developing the leadership capacity of individuals and families.
+The mission of the Consumer Advisory Council (CAC) is: to support HDI in advancing its mission by advising on matters related to systems change, assisting with evaluation of HDI effectiveness, reviewing and assisting in the development of HDI proposals, and sharing information about the HDI with others.
+The CAC officers are individuals with disabilities and/or family members.
+The CAC is committed to developing the leadership capacity of individuals with disabilities and families.

 ARTICLE III.
 MEMBERSHIP AND TERMS OF OFFICE